Background-Aware Defect Generation for Robust Industrial Anomaly Detection: Introduction

-To address the issues mentioned above, we propose modeling the relationship between the defect and background to achieve both high-quality and controllable defect generation.
-Our work suggests the disentanglement loss function for generating faithful defects on the target normal instances.
+Therefore, our work suggests the disentanglement loss function for generating faithful defects on the target normal instances.
 Our formulation ensures independence from defect to background, allowing the denoising process for defects to proceed without affecting the background's denoising process.
 At the same time, the background influences the defect area’s denoising process, enhancing defect generation by reducing reliance on the mask information.
 In addition, we propose the inference strategy to generate defect on the target normal latent, where we apply DDIM Inversion to the normal latent and generate defects on the background.
 We theoretically show that we can initialize anomaly latent by noising the target area of inversed normal latent while reconstructing its background.
-To sum up, we make the following contributions. \\

-\begin{itemize} \item We introduce a regularization loss that generates defect based on background but without influencing background generation with defect characteristics. \\ \item We theoretically show that our loss formulation can inverse anomaly latent given the latent of background under the DDIM inversion and maintain the background reconstruction. \\
+To sum up, we make the following contributions. \begin{itemize} \item We introduce a regularization loss that generates defect based on background but without influencing background generation with defect characteristics. \item We theoretically show that our loss formulation can inverse anomaly latent given the latent of background under the DDIM inversion and maintain the background reconstruction.

 \item We demonstrate that our methodology can generate faithful and diverse generations and effectively mitigate data scarcity for detecting structure and logical anomalies. \end{itemize}